History of ABC:MI

 - ABC:MI 2010

-Last year (2013) the ABC:MI was not present during the FedCSIS'13 conference.
+Two years ago (2013) the ABC:MI was not present during the FedCSIS'13 conference.
 In its place, the Agent Day workshop was organized.
 This year the two workshops are joining forces and are organized together.
 As een above, this is in the tradition of the ABC:MI that acts as a platform for collaboration for those agent-oriented events that would like to find strength in being together, Therefore, next you can find the history of the Agent Day workshop.